Geoffrey Batchen

 Geoffrey Batchen (born 21 November 1956, Melbourne, Australia) is an Australian art historian.
-Since 2020, Batchen has been Professor of Art History at the University of Oxford.
+Since 2020, Batchen has been Professor of Art History at the University of Oxford and a fellow of Trinity College.

 Career

 Professor

 Assistant Professor, Visual Arts, University of California, San Diego, 1991–1996; Associate Professor, Art and Art History, University of New Mexico, Albuquerque, 1996–2001; Professor of Art History: City University of New York Graduate Center, New York City, 2002–2010; Victoria University of Wellington, New Zealand, 2010–2019.

-Much of Batchen's work as a professor and curator focuses on the history of photography.
+Much of Batchen's work as a professor and curator focuses on the history of photography, a field in which he publishes books and contributes to journals including Journal of Visual Culture, Art History, History of Photography, The Art Bulletin, Membrana: Journal of Photography, British Art Studies, Aperture, Trans Asia Photography, World Art, Photographica, and photographies.

 Curator

 His curated exhibitions have been shown at the Museu Nacional de Belas Artes in Rio de Janeiro; the New England Regional Art Museum in Amridale, Australia; the Van Gogh Museum in Amsterdam; the National Media Museum in Bradford, England; the International Center of Photography in New York; the Wallraf-Richartz-Museum in Cologne, Germany; the Izu Photo Museum in Shizuoka, Japan; the National Museum of Iceland in Reykjavik; the Adam Art Gallery in Wellington, New Zealand; the Govett-Brewster Art Gallery in New Plymouth, NZ; and the Centre for Contemporary Photography in Melbourne, Australia.